Back to School with Desktop Publishing

 Self-Paced Online Classes

-Take a freeform class on desktop publishing.
+Take a free-form class on desktop publishing.
 Bookmark the starting page.
 Read and study the lessons for each of these desktop publishing classes at your own pace.
-Learn the rules of deskt
+Learn the rules of desktop publishing.

 - How a Desktop Publishing Document is Created